 - Tap Delete.

 Solution 4: Delete & Reinstall Calendar App

-There are plenty of new features comes in the phone when we update, alongside, some glitches also targets the iPhone.
+There are plenty of new features that come in the phone when we update, alongside, some glitches also target the iPhone.
 In that case, it might be possible that your calendar app is triggered by the bug and unable to delete the spam invite.
 To fix this, deleting and reinstalling the calendar app is worth trying.

 - Go back to the Home Screen where you can find the Calendar App.

 - Touch and hold the Calendar app and (For iOS 13 or later: when the menu appears, choose Edit Home Screen.)
 When the App Start jiggling, tap on the Calendar App and Delete